ArtskydJ/mock-socket.io/README.md

 Simple mock for socket.io, for testing!

-When I say simple, I mean *really* simple.
-The entire library is smaller than this readme.

 **Only the basics of socket.io are supported.** Rooms, namespaces, etc. are not supported.
 If you're using socket.io for a simple app, this is a nice drop-in replacement.

 Issues and Pull Requests are welcome.